makkus/freckles/README.rst

 dotfiles
 --------

 If you use a curated repository of dotfiles to manage your application configurations, the following command can setup your usual development environment on a newly provisioned machine (physical or virtual), without any manual interaction.
-It uses the structure of the dotfiles repository as well as potentially added metadata to determine which applications to install, and how to configure them (if applicable):
+It uses the structure of the dotfiles repository as well as potentially added metadata to determine which applications to install, and how to configure them (if applicable).

 Command
 ^^^^^^^